Serving Midwest Aviation Since 1960

 James D. Lakin PhD MD FACP, CFI,CFII,MEI,Airline Trans Pilot,FAA Sen. Aviation Medical Examiner|Mar 1, 2020

 One thing about the aviation community, we get around.
 We are exposed to many different terrains, population, cultures and, unfortunately infections.
 If you’re flying under Part 121 or 135 you often cover a lot of territory and come into contact with a lot of people and a lot of viruses.
 Many General Aviation operations also fall into that category.
 Given all that, a lot of pilots have been wondering about the Coronavirus epidemic that started in China in January.
 It is spreading.
-The possibility of coming in contact with it is not as remote...
+The possibility of coming in contact with it is not as remote a...
 Full story

 Page Down